 Our preferred method for weather prediction is the internet.
 We have had internet access from the boat at most locations, relying primarily on our USB modem from TelCel (more on acquiring one later in this guide).
-On the trip south the only place without internet via TelCel is Cedros Island.
-Once south, the only place where there is no internet access (and you really could use it for weather forecasting) is from Islas Espiritu Santos north to just south of Ensenada Blanca (Bahía Candeleros) in the Sea of Cortez and from north of Isla Coronado further north to Bahía Concepción also in the Sea of Cortez.
+On the trip south the only place without Internet via TelCel is Cedros Island.
+Once south, the only place where there is no internet access (and you really could use it for weather forecasting) is from Isla Espiritu Santo north to just south of Ensena-Candeleros) in the da Blanca (Bahía Fishing in Mexican waters can be excellent, but sometimes you get surprises.

+Sea of Cortez and from north of Isla Coronado farther north to Bahía Concepción, also in the Sea of Cortez.
 These are both long stretches of excellent cruising grounds, so after a few days at anchor when your downloaded weather data is out of date, it becomes necessary to rely on SSB radio broadcast forecasts from amateur meteorologists (more about that below) or some other method of obtaining weather information.
 If you can understand rapid-fire Spanish full of wave heights and wind speeds, the port captains periodically broadcast weather forecasts on the VHF radio on channel 12 or 14 (they are announced first on Channel 16 and come mid-morning and mid-afternoon).